jthingelstad/thingles.github.io/about/fun-facts.md

 ## Personal

 * I’m an amateur photographer and continue to explore a variety of photography types using both mobile and DSLR cameras.
 Selected phots are on my [photography website](https://photos.thingelstad.com).
+* I'm a fan of the lawn game [Kubb](https://en.wikipedia.org/wiki/Kubb) and play on the [Kubbchucks](http://kubbchucks.planetkubb.com).
+Together with a friend of mine, we created the very first [scoring & notation system for Kubb](http://wiki.planetkubb.com/wiki/Notation) so that games can be recorded like a baseball box score.
+A turn of Kubb can be recorded as `3ir 2f f - b b K`!
 * I once created a fun travel game about identifying mathematical relationships in the numbers that appear on road signs, called Road Sign Math!
+I launched a website to share the signs and had 30 people submit over 250 signs from every continent in the world!
 * I’m more Star Trek than Star Wars, and more R.E.M. than U2.
-But confusingly I’m more Coldplay than Radiohead so that’s confusing.
-I’m generally a very big music fan and enjoy nearly all genres.
+But confusingly I’m more Coldplay than Radiohead.
+I’m generally a very big music fan and enjoy nearly all genres, but particularly like Americana and Electronica.
+If I have a big project to get done I will usually listen to Beethovens Symphonies.
+* I'm a member of a very cool [book club](https://rwbook.club).
+We read books about science, technology, psychology and a wide variety of other topics.
+We get together about monthly and dive deep into the book for at least an hour.
+It's very intellectually stimulating.

 ## Techie